• Skip to primary navigation

 His joy was evident as he inspected his gift.
 Our 18-inch high TARDIS cake was a huge hit with the groom and the guests!

-We were so pleased to present our newest family member with a cake of his own.
+We were so pleased to present our newest family member with a cake of his own!

 Celebration cakes can be as impressive as they are delicious.
-These recipes are how we made a homemade wedding cake and a sculpted TARDIS Cake using what may be some surprising elements.
+These recipes tell how we made a homemade wedding cake and a sculpted TARDIS Cake using what may be some surprising elements.
 You can use these ideas for your own sculpted cakes!

 Recipe